-As a telephone triage nurse, it is vital to have excellent listening skills in order to create a positive patient experience.
-You want to make a connection with the caller and gain their trust.
+For telephone triage nurses excellent listening skills are crucial in order to create a positive patient experience and be able to evaluate patient symptoms correctly and efficiently.
 Triaging patients over the phone is challenging as nurses have limited information available to them.
 Since the nurse isn’t able to use touch or visual cues, listening becomes the number one tool available to help the caller.
+The first step in every call is to make sure to create a connection with the caller and gain their trust.
+The following tips have been implemented by our call center’s triage nurses.

 Listen to the Entire History Before Triaging